 If you are still worried, consider this: the increasing competition for the top brand-name schools is actually good news for your children.
 There are 5,300 two-and four-year colleges in the U.S. They recruit.
 They offer scholarships.
 Keep your eyes and ears open, and you might find a prize in a school you did not know existed.

 Please, Mom, Dad, Aunt, Counselor, Favorite Teacher, just acknowledge that you are worried and bite your tongue.
 Help the young people you care about feel good about themselves.

-If your child does express the desire to get some help with essays, check out our College EssayHelper that offers affordable essay options from help with brainstorming to an essay review.
+If your child does express the desire to get some help with essays, check out our partnership with Prompt, a company that offers affordable essay options from help with brainstorming to an essay reviews.